-First, notice that the spatial growth effects magnify this initial 2% shock to be slightly more than 2%.
+First, notice that the spatial feebacks magnify this initial 2% shock slightly.
 The dollar value of this net shock to Argentina would be approximately \$6.3 billion.
 The estimates from the preferred SDM with spatial and time fixed effects indicates that spatial growth effects would cause GDP to contract in a number of other countries by over a fifth of a percentage point.
 Some countries would actually see positive net spatial effects as the negative spillover from the initial Argentinean shock is outweighed by secondary positive spillovers from the resulting decreases in other neighbors' GDPs.
 The real value of the spatial growth effects ranges from an almost \$17 billion loss in the United States to a \$56 million increase in Chilean GDP.
 The net absolute value of spatial growth effects is estimated to be over \$20 billion.
-The net change in the combined GDP of all countries varies widely in an exercise such as this depending on where and in how many countries the initial shock originates.
+The net change in the combined GDP of all countries is sensitive in an exercise such as this to the location and number of countries in which the initial shock originates.